takyamamoto/Fixation-Densitymap/README.md

 fixation can be 1

 ## Example of the result
-This image don't use actual human eye tracking data: this use toy data
+This image does **not** use actual human eye tracking data: this uses toy data
 <img src="https://github.com/takyamamoto/Fixation-Densitymap/blob/master/output.png" width=40%>